How Much Does a Mercedes Key Replacement Cost in the UK?

 - Faulty key fob - Battery or electronics failure preventing remote operation

-In each of these cases, the solution is straightforward - and it can often be resolved the same day.
+In each of these cases, the situation can usually be resolved the same day by a mobile auto locksmith.

-Mercedes key replacement costs vary depending on the key type, the vehicle model, and where you have the work done.
+Mercedes key replacement costs vary depending on the key type, the vehicle’s security generation, and whether you go to a dealership or an auto locksmith.

 Main Mercedes Dealership